atodorov/atodorov.github.com/content/_posts/2015-05-22-devit-conf-2015-impressions.markdown

 [Bulgaria Web Summit](/blog/2015/04/20/videos-from-bulgaria-web-summit-2015/) last month and the answer was similar:

-{% blockquote %}
-Q: Which one is Jeremy's favorite device/browser to develop for.
+> Q: Which one is Jeremy's favorite device/browser to develop for.
+>
-A: Your approach is wrong and instead we should be thinking in terms of what features are essential or non-essential for our websites and develop around features (if supported, if not supported) not around browsers!
+> A: Your approach is wrong and instead we should be thinking in terms of what features are
-{% endblockquote %}
+> essential or non-essential for our websites and develop around features
+> (if supported, if not supported) not around browsers!

 Btw I did ask Chris if he knows Jeremy and he does.